Trump now says Mueller should not testify before Congress

 Cicilline said on Fox that "obviously until the date comes, we never have an absolute guarantee" and in his tweet later, said that "we hope the Special Counsel" will agree to the proposed date for his testimony.

-Spokespeople for the Justice Department and Mueller declined to comment on Cicilline's remarks, and Mueller's spokesman declined to comment on Trump's tweet.
+Representatives of the Justice Department and Mueller declined to comment on Cicilline's remarks and on Trump's tweet.

-Democratic lawmakers expressed their displeasure with Trump's position.
-Senate Minority Leader Chuck Schumer tweeted, in part: "Now he's trying to silence Mueller.
-For a man who constantly proclaims his innocence, ΓåòrealDonaldTrump is acting awfully guilty.
-Mueller must testify publicly before Congress."

-Democratic Rep. Adam Schiff, the chairman of the House Intelligence Committee, noted in a tweet that Trump's opposition to Mueller testifying follows his opposition to having a former White House counsel testify.